 I am SO excited to use these with my students!
 There are so many ways to extend their learning...and once students know 3/4 and/or 6/8, or different rhythms, you can add more noodles to the set!

 Thank you to Tracy for the awesome idea AND for the linky party!
-Make sure to read her original post, as she did the noodles slightly different, and you can decide how you will do them for your own students.
+Make sure to read her ideas by clicking on the picture below, and read her original post, as she did the noodles slightly different, and you can decide how you will do them for your own students.

 Have a great rest of your week!